 Microlearning has received a lot of buzz and praise in the last few years as being the future of online training.
-Microlearning is a form of eLearning that offers bite-sized trainings in a concise, focused and efficient manner.
+Microlearning is a form of eLearning that offers bite-sized training in a concise, focused, and efficient manner.
 It’s no wonder that companies are realizing that microlearning is the most effective way to train employees (especially Millennial employees).

-Employees no longer tolerate long, boring classroom trainings.
-Why waste money and hours of work on outdated trainings, when you can achieve the same goal in a fraction of the time and cost?
+Employees no longer tolerate long, boring classroom training.
+Why waste money and hours of work on outdated training, when you can achieve the same goal in a fraction of the time and cost?
 Is microlearning just a fad or is it here to stay?

 As more and more companies gravitate towards microlearning as their go-to eLearning solution, we believe that microlearning is here to stay.
 If you’re not on the microlearning train, you’ll quickly fall behind.

 Here are 5 reasons why you need to implement microlearning.